zenquil/Aidss-4ever/README.md

 # What's aid$?
-•Maybe not the best config but its aesthetics are unique for many people that can't afford primordial.
+•Maybe not the best config but its aesthetics are incredibly unique for many people that can't afford primordial.

 Is it gonna be updated?